dcomtois/summarytools/README.md

 There is also an `append =` logical argument for adding content to existing reports, both text/Rmarkdown and html.
 This is useful if you want to quickly include several statistical tables in a single file.
-It is fast alternative to creating an *.Rmd* document, albeit a limitated one.
+It is fast alternative to creating an *.Rmd* document if you don’t need the extra content that the latter allows.

 ## Global options